 In addition, the AFMs with the added parameters could, in the future, provide a foundation for creating a form of individualized mastery learning within systems for computer-supported collaborative learning.
 That is, the improved models could be used to assess when individual students have reached mastery while collaborating within a given unit of instruction.
 The system could then, for example, promote students to the next unit when all collaborators within a given dyad or team have reached mastery.
 The models could also be expanded to assess when individual or collaborative work is not being as productive as expected and be able to recommend when students switch social planes.
-By being able to predict individual learning in both individual and collaborative environments, these models would be able to smoothly track student learning, as one social plane did not appear to be more beneficial than another across the conceptual and procedural problem types.
+By being able to predict individual learning in both individual and collaborative environments, these models would be able to smoothly track student learning throughout a lesson even as they move through different social planes.
+This may be beneficial to learning, as one social plane did not appear to be more beneficial than another across the conceptual and procedural problem types.
 By predicting individual learning across social planes, we can allow for more flexibility in how we adapt learning environments, particularly when students work individually and collaboratively, to student needs as I addressed in my framework.